psueDoDeveloper/psueDoDeveloper/README.md

 - How to reach me ... use this temp address: psuedodeveloper2@trashmail.fr . note that upon expiry it will be changed again unless there's no one left to change it (anotherday4u&mein"paradise").

 - p.s.
 Always laughing @ the irony of getting bombarded for coming in last (the reward is nothing).
 - p.p.s.
-If needed, fill out this mailable form : You just *insert assumed crime here* your *insert assumed possession here*.
+If you feel like being polite to people with a functioning sense of hearing, fill out this mailable form : You just *insert assumed crime here* your *insert assumed possession here*.
 Then send to the nearest dustbin (or better yet nearest firepit) & go make the most of what's left of your life while trying to understand the concept of minding your own business (as difficult as that may be).
 <!---
 psueDoDeveloper/psueDoDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.